 The E-Government Act of 2002 was enacted to promote the use of the Internet and other technologies to improve citizen access to government information and services, improve government decision making, and enhance accountability and transparency.
-The Act requires agencies, to the extent practicable, to "ensure that a publicly accessible Federal Government website includes all information about that agency required to be published in the Federal Register under paragraphs (1) and (2) of section 552(a) of title 5, United States Code."
+The Act requires agencies, to the extent practicable, to "ensure that a publicly accessible Federal Government website includes all information about that agency required to be published in the Federal Register."
 Since Section 552(a) of title 5 of the United States Code requires at least some guidance documents to be published in the Federal Register, the E-Government Act applies to those guidance documents.

+The E-Government Act also directs each agency to "establish a process for determining which Government information the agency intends to make available and accessible" and then to develop a strategy for in fact making it available and accessible.
 OMB has also issued memoranda on the implementation of the E-Government Act.
-For example, OMB Memorandum M-06-02 specifically requires agencies to organize and categorize information and make it searchable across agencies to improve public access and dissemination of government information.
+For example, OMB Memorandum M-06-02 specifically calls for agencies to organize and categorize information that it intends to make available to the public and then to make that information searchable across agencies to improve public access and dissemination of government information.
 That memorandum also provides that when disseminating information to the public-at-large, agencies must publish information on the Internet.
-These requirements apply to agencies' public dissemination of guidance documents.
+These provisions apply to agencies' public dissemination of guidance documents.